Media, Entertainment & Journalism Careers

 Preparing Your Application Materials

 To better understand what skills to highlight on your resume, check out internships, fellowships, and entry-level positions in publishing.
-Media Bistro, Journalism Jobs, Indeed, employer websites, and the UTA job list on The Anonymous Production Assistant are great places to research industry opportunities.
+EntertainmentCareers.Net, Media Bistro, Journalism Jobs, Indeed, and employer websites are great places to research industry opportunities.

 Your resume should be one page.
 Use strong action verbs and focus on your skills and accomplishments to show (not just tell) an employer that you have the required abilities.
 Be concise.
 See our resume formatting guide for more tips and advice.